A big wasp nest attached to a home

 License

-When considering professional pest control services, verify that the business holds the legally required licenses from their state.
+When considering professional pest control services, verify that the business holds the legally required licenses from its state.
 For instance, in Alabama, the Alabama Department of Agriculture is the authority that issues pesticide licenses.

 Reviews